W3SRotterdam/uORM/README.md

 Use NuGet Package Manager Console:
 PM> Install-Package W3S-uORM

-Or download W3S.uORM.dll and add a reference your project.
+Or download W3S.uORM.dll and add a reference your project. (then you need, interfaces.dll, Umbraco.Core.dll and umbraco.dll as reference also).

 ## Basic usage